Vanilla Simple Syrup

 vanilla syrup with a cutting board and vanilla beans

 Sometimes I get a hankering for an iced vanilla latte from my local coffee shop.
-(And probably a vanilla scone to go with it, let’s be real.)
+(And probably a piece of pumpkin bread or a fluffy vanilla scone to go with it, let’s be real.)

 If you’re like me, then you’ll love knowing how to make your own vanilla syrup in your own kitchen.
-It is perfect for recreating your favorite Starbucks drinks at home!
+It is perfect for recreating your favorite coffee shop drinks at home!

 • The recipe has only three ingredients.
 You probably have them in your kitchen already!